All Books

 by Part of: Tattered Curtain Series (3 books)

-A dark, modern retelling of a classic tale of obsessive love and vengeance.
+A modern retelling where obsessive love and revenge blur moral lines.

 Key Takeaways